Blindness (novel): The boy with the squint

 The boy with the squint was a patient of the doctor's, which is most likely how he became infected.
 He is brought to the quarantine without his mother and soon falls in with the group in the first ward.
 The girl with the dark glasses assumes a motherly role for him, as she takes care of him and ensures his safety.

 The car thief

-After the first blind man was struck blind in traffic, a car thief brought him home and, subsequently stole his car.
+After the first blind man was struck blind in traffic, a car thief brought him home then stole his car.
 Soon after he went blind, the car thief and the first blind man re-encounter one another in the quarantine, where they soon come to blows.
 They have no time to resolve their conflict, though, since the car thief is the first internee killed by the guards.
 He is gunned down while trying to ask the guards for medication for his infected leg.